 Pillar Posts Should Be Evergreen

-These posts are the ones that you will essentially build your blog around.
+Pillar posts are the main content you build your blog around.
 Ideally, they should be timeless concepts rather than trendy topics that won’t be relevant a year from now.
-As one of your ongoing blogging goals, it’s a good idea to update these occasionally (once per year) to keep them fresh and relevant.
+As one of your ongoing blogging goals, it’s a good idea to update these occasionally (at least once per year) to keep them fresh and relevant.

 It’s important to have at least a few pillar posts (3-5 is a good goal for your first year) on your blog for a few reasons: